Read More >>

 Sandia Prep will host our annual celebration of Grandparents’ and Grandfriends’ Day on Thursday, October 9.
 Grandparents of Sandia Prep students will be our special guests, beginning in the morning, and lunch will be provided, both for grandparents and their grandchildren who are students here at Sandia Prep.

-Also: If you would like to volunteer for a couple of hours on Wednesday, October 8, to help with set up, or on Thursday, October 9 to assist with the event, please contact Parents Association volunteer Maria McCue at 414.9808 or firstname.lastname@example.org.
+Parent volunteers are needed.
+If you would like to volunteer in the evening, on Wednesday, October 8, to help with set up, or during the day on Thursday, October 9 to assist with the event, please sign up at signupgenius.com or contact Parents Association event volunteer chair Maria McCue at 414.9808 or firstname.lastname@example.org.

 Read More >>